PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • Automatic call triaging: AI routes calls based on intent, language, and customer profile.

-• Transcription and analytics: Calls can be transcribed and analysed to improve training and quality assurance.
+• Transcription and analytics: Calls can be transcribed and analysed for training and quality assurance.

 • 24/7 virtual reception: Handle after-hours enquiries without requiring additional staff.

-As 5G and high-speed fixed broadband roll out across Asia-Pacific, VoIP performance improves, making IP Telephony more reliable even over mobile networks.
-Telecom outlooks for 2026 highlight:
+As 5G and high-speed fixed broadband roll out across Asia-Pacific, VoIP performance improves significantly.
+Key enablers include:

 • Higher call quality: HD voice and video conferencing without jitter or drop-outs when properly engineered.